INCATools/semantic-sql/README.md

 with RDF, OWL, and ontologies using SQL databases, as a performant and composable alternative to SPARQL.

-Currently only sqlite is supported.
+Currently only sqlite is supported, but this would be easy to adapt to postgres

 It leverages [rdftab.rs](https://github.com/ontodev/rdftab.rs) but can be used independently.